This document is also available in this non-normative format: diff to previous version

 The canonical lexical form of a double, i.e., a number with fractions

-, consists of a mantissa followed by the
+or a number coerced to xsd:double, consists of a mantissa followed by the

 character "E", followed by an exponent.
 The mantissa MUST be a decimal number.
 The exponent

 in the exponent.
-If the exponent is zero, it must be indicated by E0
+If the exponent is zero, it must be indicated by E0.

 For the mantissa, the preceding optional plus sign is prohibited and the decimal point is